GeorgeSchiro/ReplaceText/README.md

     Set this switch False and replacement results will not be displayed using the -DisplayResultsModule (see below).

--DisplayResultsModule=Notepad.exe
+-DisplayResultsModule="Notepad.exe"

-    This is the software used to display replacement results (see -DisplayResults) above.
+    This is the software used to display the replacement results.

+    Note: the standard filetype association will be used if it's empty.

 -FetchSource=False